Stochastic Top-$K$ Subset Bandits with Linear Space and Non-Linear Feedback: Abstract

 \section{Abstract}

-Many real-world problems face the dilemma of choosing best $K$ out of $N$ options at a given time instant.
-This setup can be modelled as combinatorial bandit which chooses $K$ out of $N$ arms at each time, with an aim to achieve an efficient tradeoff between exploration and exploitation.
-This is the first work for combinatorial bandit where the reward received can be a non-linear function of the chosen $K$ arms.
+Many real-world problems like Social Influence Maximization face the dilemma of choosing the best $K$ out of $N$ options at a given time instant.
+This setup can be modeled as a combinatorial bandit which chooses $K$ out of $N$ arms at each time, with an aim to achieve an efficient trade-off between exploration and exploitation.
+This is the first work for combinatorial bandits where the feedback received can be a non-linear function of the chosen $K$ arms.
 The direct use of multi-armed bandit requires choosing among $N$-choose-$K$ options making the state space large.
 In this paper, we present a novel algorithm which is computationally efficient and the storage is linear in $N$.
-The proposed algorithm is a divide-and-conquer based strategy, that we call \NAM.
-Further, the proposed algorithm achieves a regret bound of $\tilde O(K^\frac{1}{2}N^\frac{1}{3}T^\frac{2}{3})$ for a time horizon $T$, which is sub-linear in all parameters $T$, $N$, and $K$.
-The evaluation results on different reward functions and arm distribution functions show significantly improved performance as compared to standard multi-armed bandit approach with $\binom{N}{K}$ choices.
+The proposed algorithm is a divide-and-conquer based strategy, that we call CMAB-SM.
+Further, the proposed algorithm achieves a \textit{regret bound} of $\tilde O(K^{\frac{1}{2}}N^{\frac{1}{3}}T^{\frac{2}{3}})$ for a time horizon $T$, which is \textit{sub-linear} in all parameters $T$, $N$, and $K$.